Davidkrem/react-app-KremFish/README.md

 # A Dynamic Seafood Real-Time React Application

-### This app allows user to create a personalized Store Name, load sample items to the Menu and add selected items to Cart.
+### This app allows users to create a personalized Store Name, load sample items to the Menu and add selected items to Cart.
 This app also includes a Sign In option for authentication to manage your Store's Inventory

  [](#)